RealLegendiQ/Blog-Website/README.md

 # Blog-Website
 The website is created using MERN stack and uses Auth0 for user authentication.

-In this website user can create, edit, delete and post his/her own blog.
+In this website a user can create, edit, delete and post his/her own blog.
 As for viewing blogs, user can also sort blogs based on category and username.

 Here have a look : https://blog-website-np7.herokuapp.com